 Sylvia started taking her granddaughter, Madison, to Oakdale when she was 4.
 They would have lunch, and Sylvia would tell the stories she heard from Mama Fanny.

-Madison is 17 now, a junior at Laney High School.
-She loves going to Oakdale.
+Madison is 21 now, and loves going to Oakdale.

 “I don’t see it as looking back at the past,” she says.
 “I see it as keeping up with family.
 You visit family who are alive.
 Why not visit family who aren’t with you anymore, you know?”